indieopensource/support-contract/terms.md

 ## <a id="Definitions"></a>Definitions

-1.  **Billing Period** means a successive, month-long period.
-The first _Billing Period_ starts on the date of this agreement.
-The plural is **Billing Periods**.

-2.  **Customer Personnel** means _Customer_'s employees and each _Customer_ subsidiary's employees, as well as independent contractors providing services to _Customer_.
+1.  **Customer Personnel** means _Customer_'s employees and each _Customer_ subsidiary's employees, as well as independent contractors providing services to _Customer_.

-3.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.
+2.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.

-4.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).
+3.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).

-5.  **Permission** means prior _Notice_ of consent.
+4.  **Permission** means prior _Notice_ of consent.

-6.  **Prepaid Fees** means fees _Customer_ prepaid under this agreement for time remaining in the term of this agreement.
+5.  **Prepaid Fees** means fees _Customer_ prepaid under this agreement for time remaining in the term of this agreement.

-7.  **Developer's Address** means the address that _Developer_ gives along with its signature to the _Order Form_.
+6.  **Developer's Address** means the address that _Developer_ gives along with its signature to the _Order Form_.